FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 ### Manager

-The controller gets initiated by the manager once, and subsequently calls

 The manager is the component that initializes SUT, the traffic generator (tester in [RFC2544] terminology), the measurer and the controller with intended configurations.